joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

-In the example above, the measurement shows that as much as 4.2 bits of entropy can be credited which implies that the available amount of entropy is more than what the Jitter RNG heuristic applies even when setting `osr` to the smallest possible value (`osr = 1`).
+In the example above, the measurement shows that as much as 4.2 bits of entropy can be credited which implies that the available amount of entropy is more than what the Jitter RNG accounting requires, even when setting `osr` to the smallest possible value (`osr = 1`).

 ## The *Single Sub-Distribution Empirical* Analysis Approach Worked Example